ish/schemaish/docs-build/introduction.rst

 A Schemaish Structure
 ---------------------

-Just create a create a structure and add schema attributes to it!
+Just create a structure and add schema attributes to it!

 >>> schema = schemaish.Structure()
 >>> schema.add( 'myfield', schemaish.Integer() )